Professional Development Committee

 Learn about different types of videos that can be created, then learn how to quickly and easily make them with tools such as Screencast-O-Matic, 3C Media Solutions, YouTube, and even your mobile devices.

-The college's webmaster will get you started on creating web pages that will be linked to LPC's main web site.
+The college's webmaster will answer all of your questions about getting your web pages updated.
 OmniUpdate is the content management system in which you will create pages that effectively communicate with students, potential students, and the general public at large.

 OEI Course Design Rubric